Disciplemattias/prophetmattias.com/README.md

 ## Why is this public?

 This backup is for preservation, transparency, and sharing of knowledge.
-It allows others to fork, download, and archive the site's content.
+It allows others to download, and archive the site's content.

 ## License